vigneshv92/Machine-Learning/Notes/Machine_Learning_in_Production.md

 * Cloud services typically have limits to how much data they can process with each batch request based upon limits they impose on the size of file you can store in their cloud storage service.
 For example, Amazon’s SageMaker limits batch predictions requests to the size limit they enforce on an object in their S3 storage service.

 <b> Batch predictions </b> are commonly used to help make business decisions.
 For example, imagine a business uses a complex model to predict customer satisfaction across a number of their products and they need these estimates for a weekly report.
 This would require processing customer data through a batch prediction request on a weekly basis.

+## Summary
+Let's summarize the ideas covered in this lesson to ensure you are leaving with the most important parts!

+Specifically in this lesson, we looked at answering the following questions:

+What is the machine learning workflow?

+How does deployment fit into the machine learning workflow?

+What is cloud computing?

+Why would we use cloud computing for deploying machine learning models?

+Why isn't deployment a part of many machine learning curriculums?

+What does it mean for a model to be deployed?

+What are the crucial characteristics associated with deploying models?

+What are different cloud computing platforms we might use to deploy our machine learning models?